 At a Glance

-- A careful analysis of company qualification processes and requirements can help to address important barriers and identify ways to incentivize local purchasing.
+A careful analysis of companies’ qualification processes and requirements can help address barriers and identify ways to incentivize local purchasing.

-- New Matching Guinea’s Entrepreneurs with a Larger Marketplace (The International Finance Corporation)
+- New Matching Guinea’s Entrepreneurs with a Larger Marketplace (International Finance Corporation)

 - Local Content: A Guidance Document for the Oil and Gas Industry (International Petroleum Industry Environmental Conservation Association)

 - Supplier Self-Service: 5 Ways to Make Your Supplier Portal a Success (Payment Works and Shared Services)

 - Best Practices for Designing Your Partner Portal Home Page (Channeltivity)

 - Recording and Presentations from World Bank ELLED CoP Webinar on Supplier Portals (World Bank Extractives-led Local Economic Diversification Community of Practice (ELLED CoP))

 This blog post describes Guinea’s Supplier and Partnership Marketplace, a digital platform that aims to connect small and medium ...

 Facilitating connections between buyers and sellers is often the first step toward unlocking local supply opportunities.
 To do this, it is necessary to address information gaps that exist between local businesses and (often multinational) extractive companies.
 For example, local suppliers may lack knowledge of tenders and upcoming opportunities at the same time that extractive companies lack knowledge of existing local businesses.